Skip to content

 7. Pre-Release Testing and Security Operations

-Complete a penetration test before first release and remediate findings within a defined SLA.
+Complete a penetration test before first release and on a recurring basis and remediate findings within a defined SLA.
 Publish a vulnerability disclosure programme.
 Write and exercise incident-response runbooks for key compromise, compromised release, and CVE scenarios.
 Define a device-inclusion/blocking policy and establish backend security monitoring with explicit time-to-detect and time-to-act objectives.